ajwadtahmid/Unofficial-Apex-Companion/README.md

 ## Known Limitations

-- **RP snapshots** — Only tracks if app is open and sync is completed.
+- **RP snapshots**: Only tracks if app is open and sync is completed.
 RP gains when app is closed are not captured.
-- **Ranked Breakdown tracking** — Only records matches while Apexlytics (or your profile page on apexlegendsstatus.com) is open, and only from the point tracking starts — earlier matches can't be recovered.
+- **Ranked Breakdown tracking**: Only records matches while Apexlytics (or your profile page on apexlegendsstatus.com) is open, and only from the point tracking starts; earlier matches can't be recovered.
 A shared API budget across all users can briefly delay a new profile's tracking with a "Server busy" state.
 See the [Ranked Breakdown Guide](#ranked-breakdown-guide).
-- **Legend stats** — Tracker names and values are as reported by the Apex Legends Status API; custom or seasonal tracker names may not be fully supported.
+- **Legend stats**: Tracker names and values are as reported by the Apex Legends Status API; custom or seasonal tracker names may not be fully supported.
-- **Predator cutoff** — Updates each hour.
+- **Predator cutoff**: Updates each hour.
 Doesn't refresh automatically; manual refresh required to see latest cutoff.
-- **Offline player search** — If a player hasn't been searched before, their data won't be cached and you'll need internet to look them up.
+- **Offline player search**: If a player hasn't been searched before, their data won't be cached and you'll need internet to look them up.
-- **Desktop crash reporting** — Crash reports are only sent on Android and iOS.
-Desktop builds (Linux, Windows, macOS) don't report crashes automatically, since Sentry's crash handler can't reliably run there — desktop issues rely on user-submitted [bug reports](https://github.com/ajwadtahmid/Apexlytics/issues).
+- **Desktop crash reporting**: Crash reports are only sent on Android and iOS.
+Desktop builds (Linux, Windows, macOS) don't report crashes automatically, since Sentry's crash handler can't reliably run there; desktop issues rely on user-submitted [bug reports](https://github.com/ajwadtahmid/Apexlytics/issues).

 ---